Insurance for Construction Companies and Contractors

 Commercial auto insurance covers the vehicles you depend on

-Driving to and from worksites exposes small construction and contracting businesses to a high level of risk.
+Commuting from the head office to job sites exposes small construction and contracting businesses to a high level of risk.
 A collision could lead to another motorist getting injured, or expensive repairs for your construction truck or van.

-An auto accident could cost your small business thousands of dollars, especially if another person is injured.
-Compare that to the median annual premium of $1,990 for a general contractor, or $1,600 for a painter, and it’s easy to see why commercial auto insurance is the better deal.
+An auto accident could cost your small business hundreds of thousands of dollars, especially if another person is injured.
+Compare that to the average annual premium of $2,157 for a general contractor, or $2,075 for a roofer, and it’s easy to see why commercial auto insurance is the better deal.

 How does commercial auto insurance protect your business?